telerik/xamarin-forms-docs/controls/calendar/features/calendar-styling.md

 ## Resources ##

 Sometimes you will need to set different values of the properties for each platform.
-This is possible ...
+This could be achieved with the **CalendarResources** class.

 #### CalendarResources ####

-This is a special static class which instance is created depending on the platform that the application runs on, and its members are overridden with platform specific values.
+This is a special class that uses the singleton pattern.
+It has a single instance, that is created depending on the platform that the application runs on, and its members are overridden with platform specific values.

 It exposes the following members: